This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• First, add the onions to the pan on medium heat for 5 minutes.
+• Add onions to the pan on medium heat for 5 minutes.
 Lower heat to medium low and cook, stirring often for 15 minutes.
 Deglaze with ¼ cup of water, stir until fully absorbed.
 Add 1 tbsp butter, 1 sprig of thyme and a bit of salt.
 Then, continue cooking until fully browned, should be another 10 minutes or so.
-Turn heat off and add soy sauce.
+Turn heat off and add tamari.

-• Secondly, add the orecchiette to the pan with the onions along with the wine and stock.
+• Add the orecchiette to the onions along with the wine and hot stock.
 Bring to a boil and simmer until orecchiette is a little under al dente.
-Then, add more stock if needed.
-At this point add salt and pepper to taste.
+Add more stock if needed.
+Add salt and pepper to taste.

-• Heat up some olive oil in a smaller pan and toast the bread crumbs adding a bit of salt and thyme.
+• In a smaller pan, heat up some olive oil and toast the bread crumbs adding a bit of salt and thyme.

-• Then, add the remaining 2 tbsp of butter to the pasta and stir, add some of the gruyere and mix until well incorporated.
-Top with remaining gruyere and bake at 400F for 5-7 minutes.
+• Add the remaining 2 tbsp of butter to the pasta and stir, add some of the gruyere and mix until well incorporated.
+Top with remaining gruyere and bake at 400°F for 5-7 minutes.

-• Lastly, serve with the breadcrumbs, more thyme and parmigiano.
+• Serve with the breadcrumbs, more thyme and parmigiano.

 Nutrition